happynear/DeepVisualization/FaceVis/README.md

 This model is trained with CASIA-webface, People_ID can be set from 1 to 10575, to get the memorized face of the corresponding person.

-Here are some generated face memoriezed by the recoginition model mentioned above :
+Here are some generated faces memorized by the recoginition model mentioned above :

 Bruce Lee:
 ![Bruce Lee](gallery/Bruce Lee.png)